chisou/cumulocity-python-sdk/docs/intro-main.md

-The **Cumulocity Python SDK**'s main API classes provide access to various contexts within the Cumulocity REST API.
+The **pyc8y** module's main API classes provide access to various contexts within the Cumulocity REST API.
 Use it to read existing data or modify in bulk.

 See also the [Object model](docs-model.md) section for object creation and object-oriented access in general.